knaaptime/seg_networks/paper/introduction.md

 interaction).
 It's the geographic equivalent of
 [the spherical cow](https://en.wikipedia.org/wiki/Spherical_cow), save that scientists of many different disciplines often fail to realize how simplified it is.
-While, in general, simple proximity is a reasonable heuristic for understanding Tobler's Law, the behavioral realities of movement and social interaction in complex urban environments often require a more thoughtful model.
+While, in general, simple proximity is a reasonable heuristic for understanding Tobler's Law [@tobler1970ComputerMovie], the behavioral realities of movement and social interaction in complex urban environments often require a more thoughtful model.

 <!-- Question -->